María Lourdes Arastey

-María Lourdes Arastey Sahún (born 29 July 1959) is a Spanish judge and legal scholar serving as a judge at the Court of Justice of the European Union CJEU since October 2021.
+María Lourdes Arastey Sahún (born 29 July 1959) is a Spanish judge and legal scholar serving as a judge at the European Court of Justice (ECJ) since October 2021.
 She is the first career judge from Spain to be appointed to this position.
-She currently presides over the Fifth Chamber of the CJEU.
+She currently presides over the Fifth Chamber of the ECJ.

 Early life and education

 Arastey was born in Tarragona, Spain, in 1959.
 She got her law degree from the University of Barcelona in 1982 and entered the Spanish judiciary in 1984 after completing her training at the Escuela Judicial Judicial College of Spain.